xaekks/BlackBox/README.md

 ## Features
-- Interact with BlackBox AI
+- Interact with BlackBox AI And Some Extra Feature See Docs For More
 - Simple API endpoints for various AI functionalities

 ## 🛠️ Getting Started